graviton1221/Danim/README.md

 Animation Tools for Data visualization, based on Manim of 3blue1brown

-This is Data Animation Tool that creates gif or mp4 video of animated data, a tool that let your data talk!
+This is Data Animation Tool that creates gif or mp4 video of animated data.

+A tool that let your data talk!

 Here are some achieved features of this tools: (will add more in the future)